Suicide Risk and Prevention for Kentucky Nurses

 ASSESSING SUICIDAL INTENT

-Once it is determined that suicidal ideations are present, the next step is to determine whether the patient has active (thoughts of taking action) or passive (wish or hope to die) intent.
+Once it is determined that suicidal ideations are present, the next step is to determine whether the patient’s intent is active (thoughts of taking action) or passive (wish or hope to die).
 The patient should be asked if the thoughts are new and if there are changes in the frequency or intensity of chronic thoughts.
 It is also important to inquire about the patient’s ability to control these thoughts.

 Suicide Risk Assessment Tools